-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Shareholders to be Held on Friday, November 12, 2021: The Notice of Annual Meeting of Shareholders, Proxy Statement, Proxy Card and Shareholder Report are available on the Eaton Vance website at https://funds.eatonvance.com/closed-end-fund-and-term-trust-documents.php.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Shareholders to be Held on Wednesday, March 13, 2024: The Notice of Annual Meeting of Shareholders, Proxy Statement, Proxy Card(s) and Shareholder Report are available on the Eaton Vance website at https://funds.eatonvance.com/closed-end-fund-and-term-trust-documents.php.

-The Annual Meeting of Shareholders of Eaton Vance Municipal Income 2028 Term Trust, a Massachusetts business trust (the "Fund"), will be held at the principal office of the Fund, Two International Place, Boston, Massachusetts 02110, on Friday, November 12, 2021 at 11:30 a.m.
-(Eastern Time), for the following purposes:
+The Annual Meeting of Shareholders of each of the above registered investment companies, each a Massachusetts business trust (each, a "Fund" and together, the "Funds"), will be held at the principal office of each Fund, One Post Office Square, Boston, Massachusetts 02109, on Wednesday, March 13, 2024 at 11:30 a.m.
+(Eastern Time) (the "Annual Meeting"), for the following purposes:

-- (1) To elect four Class III Trustees, Mark R. Fetting, Valerie A. Mosley, Helen Frame Peters and Keith Quinton, each to be elected by the shareholders of the Fund. - (2) To consider and act upon any other matters that may properly come before the meeting and any adjourned or postponed session thereof.
+- (1) To elect Trustees of each Fund as outlined below: - a. four Class I Trustees, Cynthia E. Frost, George J. Gorman, Valerie A. Mosley and Susan J. Sutherland, to be elected by shareholders of each Fund. - (2) To consider and act upon any other matters that may properly come before the Annual Meeting and any adjourned or postponed session thereof.

-Any such vote FOR or AGAINST the proposal will also authorize the persons named as proxies to vote accordingly FOR or AGAINST any such adjournment of the Annual Meeting of Shareholders.
+Although each Fund is holding a separate Annual Meeting, the meetings will be held concurrently.
+Shareholders of each Fund will vote separately.
+Any such vote FOR or AGAINST a proposal will also authorize the persons named as proxies to vote accordingly FOR or AGAINST any such adjournment of the Annual Meeting of Shareholders.